Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Experiments

 \section{Experiments}

 To validate our methods, we perform constraint learning and volume extraction-based safe motion planning under elliptical and polytopic constraint parameterizations (Sec. \ref{subsec: Constraint Parameterizations and Agent Costs}), via simulations on double integrator (Sec. \ref{subsec: Double Integrator Simulations}) and quadcopter (Sec. \ref{subsec: Quadcopter Simulations}) dynamics, and hardware experiments on ground robots with unicycle dynamics (Sec. \ref{subsec: Hardware Experiments}).
-For each type of agent dynamics and constraint, we use a set of distinct agent start and goal position constraints to generate interaction demonstrations at the respective local Nash equilibrium.
-We then use the recovered constraints to inform the generation of safe motion plans in simulation settings in which a cost inference-based baseline method generates trajectories that are unsafe (Sec. \ref{subsec: Comparison Against Cost Inference Baseline}).
-Our experiments are implemented with YALMIP \cite{Lofberg2004}, Gurobi \cite{gurobi}, CasADi \cite{Andersson2019}, and IPOPT \cite{wachter2006implementation}.
-For additional experiments and details, e.g., ground truth constraint parameter values, see App. \ref{subsec: App, Experiment Details}.
+For each agent dynamics and constraint type, we solve \eqref{Eqn: Forward Game} using a given set of costs $J^i$ and ground truth constraints (via the KKT conditions \eqref{Eqn: KKT, Forward Game}) to generate demonstrations $\D$ that activate the unknown constraint.
+We solve \eqref{Eqn: KKT, Inverse, Optimal, Objective} to learn constraints in simulation and \eqref{Eqn: KKT, Inverse, Suboptimal} to learn constraints from hardware demonstrations that may not satisfy the KKT conditions \eqref{Eqn: KKT, Forward Game} perfectly.